 The importance (or not) of patents to UK firms, with Christian Helmers, Mark Rogers, and Vania Sena, February 2012, revised August 2012.
 Oxford Economic Papers 65 (3): 603-629. http://dx.doi.org/doi:10.1093/oep/gpt012

-A study of patent thickets, with Georg von Graevenitz, Christian Helmers, and Chiara Rosazza‐Bondibene, Final report to the UK Intellectual Property Office, October 2012.
+A Study of Patent Thickets, with Georg von Graevenitz, Christian Helmers, and Chiara Rosazza‐Bondibene.
+UK Intellectual Property Office Research Paper No. 2013/26 (July).

-Does patent protection help or hinder technology transfer, forthcoming in S. Ahn (ed.), Intellectual Property for Economic Development: Issues and Policy Implications, Edward Elgar, 2013.
+Does patent protection help or hinder technology transfer, in S. Ahn, B. H. Hall, and K. Lee (eds.), Intellectual Property for Economic Development: Issues and Policy Implications, Edward Elgar, 2014.